The OurDiagnosis (OurDx) Project

 Engaging patients and families in the diagnostic process

 Inaccurate and delayed diagnoses are common, harmful, and costly.
-(Improving Diagnosis in Health Care, National Academies Press) Diagnostic failures are associated with as many as 80,000 premature deaths every year in U.S. hospitals, and estimates suggest that as many as 12 million adults experience a diagnostic error annually in outpatient settings in the United States.
-(BMJ Quality & Safety, Society to Improve Diagnosis) However, patient and family experiences with breakdowns in diagnosis are rarely heard, understood, or measured.
+(Improving Diagnosis in Health Care, National Academies Press) Diagnostic failures are associated with 40,000- 80,000 premature deaths every year in U.S. hospitals, and estimates suggest that as many as 12 million adults experience a diagnostic error annually in outpatient settings in the United States.
+(Society to Improve Diagnosis, BMJ Quality & Safety) However, patient and family experiences with breakdowns in diagnosis are rarely heard, understood, or measured.